myprojectexpo/freshersbatch-oct16/README.txt

-Hi,This folder consists of HTML Assignments.
+Hi,this folder consists of HTML Assignments.